 The girls loved the EPIC lolly store in the outdoor mall area and there is also luxury shopping right under the hotel.

 Hotel Pools: Our hotel had an amazing pool, with kids area and shallow pools for little ones.

-There is also beach cabanas around the pool and they were never many people there so not too overcrowded.
+There are also beach cabanas around the pool and there were never many people there, so not too overcrowded.